gaps-closure/emu/design-notes.md

           > fifo-left &
 ```

 Only the gateway node processing pipeline is enhanced from the pass-through case (the orange and purple nodes are unchanged).
-The addition of the second fifo (fifo-right) enables splitting the script into two separate (more symmetrical and easy to comprehend) commands; but this could also have been written with one fifo as with the pass-through example above.
+The addition of the second fifo (fifo-right) enables splitting the script into two separate (more symmetrical and easy to comprehend) commands; but this could also have been written with one fifo (and one line), as with the pass-through example above.

 ## Bidirectional BOOKEND filter

-The filter function can be moved into the end nodes.
+The filter function can be split and moved into the end nodes.
 For example, the figure below shows one possible implementation on the orange node.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BOOKEND.png)